aziz/SublimeFileBrowser/README.md

 ### Search
 Besides incremental search availibale by <kbd>/</kbd>, you also may use build-in ‘Goto Symbol…’ (<kbd>⌘+r</kbd> or <kbd>ctrl+r</kbd>) for fuzzy search.

+### ‘Find in Files…’ integration
+Press <kbd>s</kbd> to summon ‘Find in Files…’ panel — if you’ve marked some files they will fill ‘Where’ field, otherwise it’ll be filled by current folder path.

 ### Rename Mode
 The rename command puts the view into **rename mode**.
 The view is made editable so files can be renamed directly in the view using all of your Sublime Text tools: multiple cursors, search and replace, etc.